 Nearest Metro Station: Odeon

-4. Cafe de Flore
+5. Cafe de Flore

 Located right across the street from rival Les Deux Magots, Cafe de Flore is another immortal eatery that is celebrated across the city for both its long history and its wealth of famous clientele, including philosophers like Sartre and de Beauvoir.

 Known for being one of Paris’ oldest coffeehouses and one of the most famous French cafes in Paris, Le Cafe de Flore was first opened in the 1880s and has changed little since World War II with its bold, red booths, wide mirrors, and small, street-side tables.

-Because a little friendly rivalry never hurt anyone, Café de Flore actually started their own annual literary award just one year after Les Deux Magots.
+Now, because a little friendly rivalry never hurt anyone, Café de Flore actually started their own annual literary award just one year after Les Deux Magots.

-I’d recommend stopping here for a quick coffee just so that you can bask in the history of it all, before moving on to other restaurants with better prices and infinitely more intriguing menu items (trust me, this place won’t be on anyone’s budget guide to Paris).
+Therefore,I’d recommend stopping here for a quick coffee just so that you can bask in the history of it all, before moving on to other restaurants with better prices and infinitely more intriguing menu items (trust me, this place won’t be on anyone’s budget guide to Paris).

 Address: 172 Boulevard Saint-Germain